OWASP/www-board/elections/2024_elections.md

 ----

-**Election Timeline - all dates and time are based on Eastern Standard Time**
+**Election Timeline - all times are based on Eastern Standard Time**

 - 08-15-24 - Call for Candidates
 - 08-31-24 - Submission Deadline for Candidates